How Emotionally Unavailable Parents Shape Your Childhood

 - Increased risk of engaging in abusive relationships.

-How to heal from an emotionally unavailable parent
+How to heal from emotionally unavailable parents

 It can be challenging to recover from the effects of emotionally unavailable parents, but it is achievable with patience, perseverance, and support.
 The following actions can help you start the healing process: